Shannyn Sossamon: 1995–2002: Early work and breakthrough

-In 2002, Sossamon starred in Miramax Films' romantic comedy 40 Days and 40 Nights, as Erica Sutton, the love interest of Josh Hartnett's character, Matt Sullivan.
-It received mixed reviews from critics, but was a major box office success, earning a worldwide total of US$95,146,283 on a production budget of US$17 million.
+In 2002, Sossamon starred in the romantic comedy 40 Days and 40 Nights, as Erica Sutton, the love interest of Josh Hartnett's character, Matt Sullivan.
+It received mixed reviews from critics, but was a major box office success, earning a worldwide total of US$95 million against a production budget of US$17 million.
 Sossamon's part gained critical acclaim in general; About.com noted that she was "already making a name for herself as a romantic leading lady.
 With starring roles opposite two of Hollywood's hottest young actors (Hartnett and Heath Ledger) under her belt, Shannyn's star is rising fast.
 Her exotic looks separate her from the pack, and her performances have, thus far, been exceptional".
 Praising Sossamon and co-star Harnett, Elvis Mitchell wrote for The New York Times: "Mr. Hartnett matches up with Ms. Sossamon, and not only because their eyebrows signal that they are both Vulcans.
 She is a more direct performer; what she does is not acting – yet – but she can look as if she's listening.
 Her approach contrasts hilariously with his gentility".
 Afterwards, both actors received a Teen Choice Award nomination for "Choice Film Chemistry".

-Sossamon subsequently played Lauren Hynde in Roger Avary's dark satirical ensemble The Rules of Attraction, an adaptation of the Bret Easton Ellis book of the same name.
-The film, about a promiscuous college student, included scenes of suicide, heavy drug use, and sexual content.
-It received mixed reviews from critics, most either loving it or hating it.
+Sossamon subsequently played Lauren Hynde in Roger Avary's dark satirical ensemble The Rules of Attraction.
+The film, based on Bret Easton Ellis' 1987 novel about three college students who become entangled in a love triangle, included scenes of suicide, heavy drug use, and sexual content.
+It received polarizing reviews from critics.
 Critical response for Sossamon was more favorable, with Joblo.com commenting that the actress was "very believable and empathetic" as her character.
 David Noh of Film Journal International found her performance "heartbreaking" and described it as "an uncanny blend of fragile-fey and urchin-tough, marked by a feverish wit which often proves her undoing as much as her salvation".
 Also showing approval of her portrayal, Avary remarked during an interview the actress was "like a wild animal you can't really control.
 What she does and what she brings is complete and honest truth to the scene.
 Something real.”
 Ellis, meanwhile, stated that Sossamon "hasn't had much of a chance to shine before, but she's a star.
 She seems freer in this movie than she was before and is totally empathetic, which is a quality that doesn't come easily to most actors".
-Rules of Attraction is considered a cult hit; it grossed US$11,819,244 worldwide, almost tripling its budget (US$4 million).
+Rules of Attraction is considered a cult hit; it grossed US$11.8 million worldwide, against its US$4 million budget.